bigstepinc/metalcloud-docs/general/introduction.md

 # Introduction

 The Bigstep Metalcloud is an IaaS service focused on offering low latency and high performance compute and storage services.
-The service offers the same level of flexibility that is typical from a cloud provider but using only bare metal.
+The service offers the same level of flexibility that is typical from a cloud provider but using only bare metal:

+* Instant Provisioning
+* Stop-and-resume
+* Upgrades and downgrades
+* Quick hardware change
+* Variable storage size

 ## Important concepts

-Users typically "draw" their infrastructures using our editor.
-A typical design would look similar to this:
+A typical user infrastructre architecture would look similar to this:

 ![Infrastructure editor](/assets/general/introduction-7.png)

+This is a screenshot from our UI but the infrastructure could be created using the CLI, the Terraform provider, programatically via the SDKs etc.

 A user would create one or more **Instance Arrays** in an **infrastructure** and connect them with one or more **Networks**.